Ptujec/LaunchBar/Zotero-Actions/README.md

 - Open a given item in Zotero with `command` + `return`
 - Paste a citation with `shift` + `return`

 Those even work on the top level.
-So you don't need to go into the details to use them.
+So you don't need to go into details to use them.

 ## Download